bstarynk/bismon/README.md

   where *Guile* is used to generate the `build.ninja` script used by the [ninja](http://ninja-build.org/) builder.

+* a recent Guile-enhanced `mailutils`, that is the Debian `mailutils-guile` providing the `/usr/bin/guimb`  executable.

 * [GTK](http://gtk.org/) 3.22 or better. **This is a *temporary*
   dependency** (to be deprecated), we hope to have some web interface (above [libonion](http://www.coralbits.com/libonion) probably) soon.